LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

    \newpage

-It is recommended that the button for the Data Extractor tool is added to a new toolbar.
+It is recommended that the button for the DataExtractor tool is added to a new toolbar.
 Toolbars are created through the **Toolbars** tab in the Customize dialog, as shown in figures :numref:`figCustomizeToolbars` and :numref:`figNameToolbar`.

 .. _figCustomizeToolbars: